2021 Applying to Graduate School in International Affairs

 • PhD in International Relations

-Recommendation Letters: Two are required for master’s programs, and three are required for the PhD program.
-Ideally, letters should come from individuals who know the applicant well and can elaborate on their past academic performance and potential to succeed in graduate school.
+Recommendation Letters: Two are required for the master’s programs, and three are required for the PhD program.

 Application Checklist: https://www.american.edu/sis/admissions/required-materials.cfm